wmoralesap/Udacity-DeepRL-Nanodegree/p1_navigation/Report.md

     <img src="https://user-images.githubusercontent.com/27258035/83926095-2b7a1280-a789-11ea-9860-51f12fecd08e.png" width="600"/>
 </p>

-In this implementation, we sample the memory every `4` steps with a batch size of `64` expiriences.
+In this implementation, we train every `4` steps with a batch size of `64` expiriences.
 Finally we continued training the agent until the average reward of `100` continues episode was greater than `16` or until we reach `2000` episodes.

 ### Neuronal Network